vitolothomas1986/https-codeberg.org-hb9hnt-tSotaLog/CHANELOG.md

 * Add a summit database to display summit names

+# Done in dev, next version

+* Issue #25: Prepopulate the name of the archive to allow faster archiving of single summit activations.

 # Version 0.5.1 (bugrix release)

 * Issue #26: Move the toast to the top such that it doesn't cover the bottom